Download our FREE smartphone app today!

 We will ensure all our own staff, other professionals, parents/carers and students work together to know the rules about keeping children safe.
 They will understand the importance of following procedures and listening to each other, especially when there are concerns about safety.

 The Academy will work hard to reduce all kinds of harm that children can suffer, including abuse, bullying, discrimination and avoidable injuries.
-If you have any concerns at all about the safety or welfare of a child please do not hesitate to contact us.

 FAO Designated Safeguarding Lead